-The Freek 1 of the Point MEMORIAL SACRIFICE The Eucharist; the living memorial of Jesus Why memories are important How it is possible to keep important memories alive About sacrifice in daily life SACRIFICE Lent a time of giving in order to celebrate the sacrifice of Jesus How you feel when you give How you feel when you refuse to give.
+MEMORIAL The Eucharist; the living Why memories are important SACRIFICE memorial of Jesus How it is possible to keep important memories alive About sacrifice in daily life SACRIFICE Lent a time of giving in order to celebrate the sacrifice of Jesus How you feel when you give How you feel when you refuse to give.
 The cost of giving.
-How people decide whether or not to give How those decisions are informed by beliefs and values The costs or rewards of giving can be That Lent is a season of giving to prepare for the Easter TRANSFORMA TION Celebration of the Spirit's transforming power How people can use the energy of their minds for the good of others.
+How people decide whether or not to give How those decisions are informed by beliefs and values The costs or rewards of giving can be That Lent is a season of giving to prepare for the Easter TRANSFORMA Celebration of the Spirit's transforming power How people can use the energy of their minds for the good of others.
 How people can use time and physical energy for the well being of others and why they should.
-How energy can transform How we can use our energy to transform ourselves How we can use the energy from the earth's resources in a fair and sustainable way.
-How the power of the Holy Spirit helps Christians today FREEDOM & RESPONSIBILI TY Commandments enable Christians to be free & responsible What freedom parents have a right to What freedom children have a right to.
+How energy can transform How we can use our energy to transform ouRSHElves How we can use the energy from the earth's resources in a fair and sustainable way.
+How the power of the Holy Spirit helps Christians today FREEDOM & RESPONSIBILI TY Commandments enable Christians to be free & responsible What freedom parents have a right to.
 What is responsible and irresponsible behaviour.
 How rules can bring freedom How people know the boundaries that their personal freedom gives them.
 How freedom and responsibility are linked.
 How people's perception of what their freedom allows may conflict with the expectation of others.
 How importance of the Ten Commandments for Christians today.
 How the Beatitudes show us a positive way of life.
 Jesus teaching on the greatest commandments, love of God and others.
 STEWARDSHIP The Church is called to stewardship of Creation What I really care about Showing concern for what I care for The meaning of stewardship Understanding the wonders of God's creation People are made in the image and likeness of God Christians can be good stewards.